-Brisbane, Queensland 25 October 2023
+Brisbane, Queensland 31 October 2024

-cher Partners is an association of independent firms.
-Independent Queensland Partnership ABN 84 797 724 539.
-Liability limited by a scheme approved under Professional Standards Legislation. cher Partners is a member of the global network of Baker Tilly International Limited, the members of which are separate and independent legal entities.
+Pitcher Partners is an association of independent firms.
+An Independent Queensland Partnership ABN 84 797 724 539.
+Liability limited by a scheme approved under Professional Standards Legislation.
+Pitcher Partners is a member of the global network of Baker Tilly International Limited, the members of which are separate and independent legal entities.